Stone of Arc actively promotes traditional techniques

-Set on farmland in the foothills of Mount Arthur near Wellington NSW and including a covered training area, Stone of Arc’s purpose built dry stone training centre is the only one of its kind in the southern hemisphere.
+Set on farmland in the foothills of Mount Arthur near Wellington, NSW, and including a covered training area, Stone of Arc’s purpose-built dry stone training centre is the only one of its kind in the southern hemisphere.

 For most people taking an Introductory training course is the best place to start.
 Even those with some experience may benefit from revisiting the fundamental principles.